theofil/LazyHEPTutorial/README.md

 There are plenty of tutorials based on [CMS open data](http://opendata.cern.ch/docs/about-cms), what's special here ?

-The short answer, is that there is nothing really special other than you can run an [A-Z analysis solely on Google Colab](https://github.com/theofil/LazyHEPTutorial/blob/main/code/python/LazyHEPTutorialColab.ipynb), without installing anything in your computer.
+The short answer, is that there is nothing really special other than you can run an [A-Z analysis relying solely on Google Colab](https://github.com/theofil/LazyHEPTutorial/blob/main/code/python/LazyHEPTutorialColab.ipynb), without installing anything in your computer.

 The [LazyHEPTutorial](https://github.com/theofil/LazyHEPTutorial) is using the CMS open data files from the [HEP Tutorial](http://opendata.cern.ch/record/50), written by C. Sander & A. Schmidt, but is entirely rewritten so that it can be run in Google Colab using [uproot](https://uproot.readthedocs.io/en/latest/) and [awkward](https://awkward-array.readthedocs.io/en/stable/index.html) arrays.